-The COVID-19 pandemic is a huge challenge for the healthcare system in Laos.
-We are in close contact with our local partners and support hospitals in the country with know-how and financial means.
+The COVID-19 pandemic is a huge challenge for the Laotian health system.
+We are in close contact with our partners in Laos and are constantly checking where we can support the hospitals there with know-how and financial resources.

 The Swiss Laos Hospital Project

 Who we are – and what we do